iotaledger/introduction-docs/docs/guides/token_migration.md

 ---
-description: Overview on how to migrate your tokens from the IOTA 1.0 to IOTA 1.5 Chrysalis network using the firefly wallet or a migration bundle.
+description: Overview on how to migrate your tokens from the IOTA 1.0 to IOTA 1.5 Chrysalis network using the Firefly wallet or a migration bundle.
 image: /img/logo/Chrysalis_logo_dark.png
 keywords:
 - migration